 1. Promoting a physical product or service

-A) Example: A product video for the IdeasByNet iPhone Gravity-Defying Holder
+Example: A product video for the IdeasByNet iPhone Gravity-Defying Holder

-2. Funny or creative video content to showcase product and service benefits
+2. Funny or creative video content to showcase product and service benefits.

 Example: Dollar Shave Club

-3. Providing instruction/tutorials
+3. Providing Instruction/Tutorials

 Example: How To Create An eCommerce Website

-4. Sharing information
+4. Sharing Information

 Example: Olympic athletes—although a little old, this video delivers information about U.S. Olympic sprinter Sanya Richards-Ross

-5. Live event videos
+5. Live Event Videos

 Example: The SearchLove Conference includes live interviews, speakers, and commentary

 Takeaway: This video uses a variety of content types to engage viewers.
-Simply recording one speaker for five minutes will likely loose viewers early on.
+Simply recording one speaker for five minutes will likely lose viewers early on.
 Using snippets instead of extended event recording while engaging tells a better story.

 If you’re a marketer who hasn’t tapped into the power of video, now is the time to start.
-Millennials are not the only audience for videos, consider these stats from Forbes:
+Millennials are not the only audience for videos.
+Consider these stats from Forbes:

 • 59% of senior executives prefer to watch a video over reading text.